terenceylchow124/Sudoku-Automation/README.md

 # Training Steps
-> - We normally need more than one screen-shot in order to train our KNN-OCR.
-So, take few screen-shot of sudoku and create "sudoku_train.png" manully by combining those.
+> - Normally, we need more than one screen-shot to train our KNN-OCR, so take few screen-shot of sudoku and create "sudoku_train.png" manully by combining those.
 To skip this step, we provide you under data/.
 > - For data collection, run digit_recongizer.py.
-The winodw will pop up, all you need to do is to input corresponding number.
-Two files will be saved under data/, they are "sudoku_data.data" and "sudoku_labels".
-Now, the training data and labels are all already.
+Please input corresponding number for each red rectangle of pop up window.
+> - Now, training data and labels are already. ("sudoku_data.data" and "sudoku_labels")
-> - Next, train KNN model as a digit recongizer by running knn_train.py.
+> - Next, train KNN model by running knn_train.py.
 To skip this step, you can also use our trained model.

 # Testing Steps
 > - Now, go to [sudoku.com](https://sudoku.com/medium/).
 And run main.py.